persistence-info/persistence-info.github.io/Data/ifilter.md

-## IFilters <!-- general "title" of the persistence.
+## IFilter <!-- general "title" of the persistence.
 Good to be unique. -->
 <!-- separate sections by two empty lines -->
 <!-- do not remove empty sections  -->